May 21, 2025

 The structure varies, but the core is the same: foundational science and clinical rotations.

-As an RN, you already have clinical instincts most med students don’t develop until third year.
+As an RN, you already have clinical instincts that most med students don’t develop until third year.
 Use that.
 You’ve already worked codes, handled families in crisis, and balanced ten things at once.
 Now, you’re adding new tools — diagnostics, decision-making, leadership.
 This is where your transformation from nurse to doctor starts to show.

 Med school gets you the MD — but residency makes you a doctor.
 You’ll train for three to seven years, depending on your specialty.
 Internal med?
 Three.
 Surgery?
 Seven.
 This is where you become the physician you’ve been working toward.